groxio-learning/mastermind_one_day/lab1/mastermind/README.md

 Your job is to make all of the tests pass in test/game_test.exs.
 One by one, move the @tag :skip tags from each test.
 Run the tests, and make the changes in the code to make the test pass.

+Your tests will guide you toward opening up the file in `lib/core/game.ex` and add a struct to it.

 # Mastermind